HGARZON/readme-template/README.md

 # Readme template

-The idea of this project is to improve our documentation in our day-to-day work by having a complete readme file.
+The idea of this project is to improve our documentation in our day-to-day work by having a useful readme file.

 ## How to use it?

-If you're entering a project for the first time, or if you are working in one where there is no documentation whatsoever, this is the perfect readme template for you.
+If you're starting a new project or if you are already working on a proyect where there is no documentation whatsoever, this is the perfect readme template for you.

-First, find out all the information asked in here and then edit you project readme file.
-You are making this a better earth to work :)
+Take the [readme-template](readme-template.md) and make it your own.

+Feel proud!
+You are making the world better :)

 ## Licence